rsanzante/ansible-nginx-server-block/README.md

   Enables configured server block.
 If set to no, configuration is not loaded by Nginx.
 This disables the server block.

-- nsb_secondary_domains: []

-  List of seconday domains for this server block.

 - nsb_ipv4_interface: '*'